Hieukhongbietcode/LF-optimizer/README.md

 **Why is the LTV different from the portal's own LTV field?**
 This one is calculated against the appraised value, so it stays correct even when the portal's field is stale or empty.

+**Is the drag & drop upload doing anything unusual to my files?**
+No. The file is placed into the portal's own upload field and the portal handles it from there — exactly as if you had picked it with the file dialog.

 ---